maxmilton/trackx-magnet/README.md

 Events are sent automatically and can be viewed at <https://dash.trackx.app/projects/harvest-errors>.

+## TODO

+- Add a user setting for a URL match blacklist so prevent sending events on matching URLs
+  - Will also need a basic settings UI

 ## How to install

 Verified testers can install directly from the Chrome Web Store: